The Ultimate K-Swap Installation Guide

 Advantages of using a standalone ECU with a digital dash include:

 Again, like everything in this guide, this step will depend on your budget and what you use the car for.
-If you are still determining which ECU to go for, drop us a comment below, or reach out to us for advice.
+If you are still deciding which ECU to choose, reach out to us for advice.

 Immobiliser Bypass

-If you choose the stock Honda K-Series ECU, you must run an immobiliser bypass unit.
+If you did choose the stock Honda K-Series ECU route, you must run an immobiliser bypass unit.

-There are two options here: the Hybrid Racing unit or K-Tuned, and they are both excellent choices.
+There are two options here: the Hybrid Racing unit or the K-Tuned unit, and both are excellent choices.

-One thing to note is that they only work on specific codes of ECU, so it's worth checking your ECU for this before purchasing.
+One thing to note is that they only work with specific ECU codes, so it's worth checking your ECU for this before purchasing.

 For reference, they usually work with ECU codes: